akhandelwal81/custom_authentication_hub/README.md

 Different authenticators control access to JupyterHub.
 The default one (PAM) uses the user accounts on the server where JupyterHub is running.
 If you use this, you will need to create a user account on the system for each user on your team.
 Using other authenticators, you can allow users to sign in with e.g. a GitHub account, or with any single-sign-on system your organization has.

 In this repository, there is a sample implementation for LDAP and SSO based Authentication and it corresponding integration with JupyterHub in a Kubernest Environment.

+# Installation of LDAP Authenticator for JupyterHub

+You can install it from pip with:
+'''
+pip install jupyterhub-ldapauthenticator
+'''

+...or using conda with:
+'''
+conda install -c conda-forge jupyterhub-ldapauthenticator
+'''